TosbackCgusBridge-Bot/CGUs-versions/Bigpoint/Privacy Policy.md

 6 SECURITY

-We have taken certain physical, electronic, contractual, and managerial steps to safeguard and secure the information we collect from Site visitors.
+We have taken certain physical, electronic, contractual, and managerial steps to safeguard and secure the information we collect and store from Site visitors such as keeping the sensitive data behind a firewall, regular monitoring of our security program and computer systems for evidence of unauthorized use or access to personal information as well as physical security measures to guard against unauthorized access to systems where we store the information.